cincibrainlab/signalflow-stacks/README.md

-# SignalFlow-Preprocessing
+# SignalFlow-Datascience
 ## SignalFlow Docker Stacks

-*SignalFlow-Preprocessing* is a ready-to-run workstation in your browser for Matlab-based EEG preprocessing pipelines.
+*SignalFlow-Datascience* is a ready-to-run workstation in your browser for Matlab-based EEG preprocessing pipelines.
+This version includes Rstudio and Jupyter Notebooks.

 The Docker container contains key software: Matlab 2023a and open-source toolkits (i.e., EEGLAB).
 The container uses your own data directories and MATLAB license.
 Changes to the linked data directories stay persistent even after stopping the container.
 The container can be deployed on any number of workstations and the image is standardized to be fully functional.